Conducktor-AI/Conducktor/PRIVACY.md

 ## Introduction

-Conducktr Inc. ("we," "our," or "us") is committed to protecting your privacy.
+Conducktor Inc. ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our Model Context Protocol (MCP) integration platform.

 ## Information We Collect

 ### 1. Account Information

-When you register for Conducktr, we collect:
+When you register for Conducktor, we collect:
 - **Email address** - For account identification and communication
 - **Display name** - For personalization
 - **Password** - Stored as a bcrypt hash, never in plain text